What Are Wrapped Tokens?

 Innovation continues to reshape the digital asset landscape, and one of the technologies enabling more flexible blockchain interactions is wrapped tokens.
 If you’ve seen tokens like WBTC or WETH on exchanges or DeFi platforms, you’ve likely encountered this concept in action.

 Wrapped tokens are part of a broader effort to enhance interoperability — the ability for different blockchain networks to communicate with one another.
-While each blockchain is typically isolated in terms of technical architecture, wrapped tokens allow value to move between networks in a secure and verifiable way.
+While each blockchain is typically isolated in terms of technical architecture, wrapped tokens allow value to be represented across networks in a way that is intended to be verifiable through reserves, custody, and/or smart contract logic.

 For Canadian users exploring decentralized finance (DeFi) or cross-chain applications, understanding how wrapped tokens work can offer important context for navigating multi-chain ecosystems.
 In this article, we’ll explore what wrapped tokens are, how they’re created, their use cases, and considerations for users engaging with them.